govindjeevan/Number-Theory-and-Cryptography-Assignments/readme.md

 ## Demonstration II:

-An expression of the form a^exp ≡ 1(modp) if gcd(a,p) = 1 when continuously taken mod with p-1 should still remain congruent to 1(modp) .
-Hence mod(exp,p-1) when raised as power of a should give the same remainder as exp raised to the power of a by fermat's theorem. <br/>
+**Input:**
+- Format of Exponent ( ax+b ).
+- Format of a ( mx+n ).
+- A known prime number.

+An expression of the form

+     a^exp ≡ 1(modp)

+where the power **exp** is a large variable expression, can be simplified by **Fermat's Little Theorem**, if a and p are co-prime.
+#### Algorithm:

+    1. If gcd(a,p)==1, Fermat's Theorem is applicable.
+    2. Original Expression = a ^ (exp) = (mx+n) ^ ( ax+b ).
+    3. Using Fermat's Theorem, a^p-1^ can be replaced as 1 in a^(exp), when congruent to p.
+    4. remainder= modcalc(exp,p-1).
+    5.  a^(exp) ≡ (1 mod p) (1 mod p) ....(1 mod p)....
+(1 mod p) X a ^ (remainder) mod p.
+    6. Verify by substituting for x in lhs and rhs.

+We tried the find the value of the original and reduced expression by substituting for variables x and y with some arbitary values and verified the result. <br/>
+eg.

+    Original Exponent (Bigger power): 4x+1
+    Reduced Exponent: 4*x - 16*floor(x/4 + 3/16) + 3

+On substituting x as 2, we get
 Showing this equality would demonstrate Fermat's theorem. <br/>
-We tried the find the value of the original and reduced expression by substituting for variables x and y with some arbitary values and verified the result. <br/>

 ## Demonstration III:

-In this approach we found out prime numbers by taking a fixed value of a instead of trying for many values of a and found out numbers which are prime by applying Feramt's theorem .
+In this approach we found out prime numbers by taking a fixed value of **a** instead of trying for many values of a and found out numbers which are prime by applying Feramt's theorem .

 However if by applying Feramt's theorem if some number p defies it , that tells us that the number is composite however if it gives the reminder 1 we cannot be sure that the number is prime .

-Hence these numbers which give 1 but still are not prime are called pseudoprimes.
+Hence these numbers which give 1 but still are not prime are called **pseudoprimes**.
 We find the set difference between set of numbers obtained by fermat's theorem and actual prime numbers .

 ### FILE FORMAT:

-1. solution1.m<br/>
+    1. Demo I: solution1.m<br/>
--> Used for the 1st solution approach<br/>

-2. solution2.m<br/>
+    2. Demo II: solution2.m<br/>
--> Used for the 2nd solution approach.<br/>

-3. solution3.m<br/>
+    3. Demo III: solution3.m<br/>
--> Used for the third solution approach.<br/>

-4. solution4.m<br/>
--> Used for the 4th solution approach.<br/>